 Background

-The Safety, Health and Welfare at Work (General Application) Regulations 2007: Part 7 – Chapter 2: Regulation 165(1)(b) requires employers to designate at each place of work under the employer’s control the number of first-aiders as is necessary to give first aid training at the place of work concerned.
+2. Designate at each place of work under the employer’s control the number of first-aiders as is necessary to give first-aid at the place of work.

 Role and responsibility of a First Aid Responder